 - Eat soluble fiber!

-- Don’t be afraid of carbohydrates
+- Don’t be afraid of carbohydrates—that's where soluble fiber is found

-- Lower your cholesterol and glucose
+- Soluble fiber can help to lower your cholesterol and glucose

-- Promote weight loss and maintenance
+- Soluble fiber promotes weight loss and maintenance

-- Consume oats and psyllium husk
+- Consume oats and psyllium husk for high concentrations of soluble fiber

 InsideTracker monitors cholesterol and fasting blood glucose, as well as over 25 other biomarkers.
 Our recommendations, including foods that contain soluble fiber, are designed to optimize your biomarkers and overall health.
 We also consider your age, gender, ethnicity, and activity level to make the best suggestions.